 "It is a... convoluted attempt at addressing a problem and failing to recognize the thoughtful work other states have done," Norman says.

-A 2015 Consumers Reports survey found about 4 percent of privately insured Californians were charged an out-of-network rate when they believed their provider was in-network.
+A 2015 Consumers Union survey found about one out of four privately insured Californians who were hospitalized or had surgery were charged an out-of-network rate when they believed their provider was in-network.

 The survey found that nearly two-thirds of Californians assume that doctors who work at an in-network hospital are also in-network.